 Who It’s For

-Elementary-aged girls who are ready to leave behind the babyish designs of toddlerhood will find this piece of luggage great.
+Elementary-aged girls and boys who are ready to leave behind the babyish designs of toddlerhood will find this piece of luggage great.
 It’s more grown up and could make your daughter feel like she has more control and more say in what and how she packs.
-It’s got enough space to pack clothing and accessories and is easy to maneuver behind your elementary school girl without becoming too heavy.
+It’s got enough space to pack clothing and accessories and is easy to maneuver behind your elementary school girl and boys without becoming too heavy.
 It’s a good bridge between the adult luggage world and the smaller child luggage she may have had up to this point.

 GoPlus 2-Piece Luggage Set – Best For Packing Needs and Wants Separately